Frederik-Rustad/Portfolio/README.md

 a screenshot of how the project looks when running, a link to the GitHub repo and a live site if it is online.

-NOTE
+# NOTE
 For ONLINE students, it is fine if the link is to a private Noroff repo and can’t be accessed by the general public.

-For CAMPUS students, do not use any private GitHub classroom links.
-Use your public GitHub repo links.

 Some of these submissions might not be on your personal portfolio at this point in time.
 This is not an issue at this stage.

 Project Exam 1 might still be getting marked.
 Do not make any changes to your submission other than the README.md as detailed in the Level 1 Process below.

 https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme

-Level 1 Process
+# Level 1 Process

-Create a README.md in each of the submissions if one doesn’t exist.
+- Create a README.md in each of the submissions if one doesn’t exist.

-Copy the template found here, making sure to populate it with your own information: https://github.com/NoroffFEU/portfolio-1-example/blob/main/README.md.
+- Copy the template found here, making sure to populate it with your own information: https://github.com/NoroffFEU/portfolio-1-example/blob/main/README.md.
 Feel free to use any other popular templates on the internet if you prefer the way they’ve done it, however, these templates will need to have multiple sections.

-Push the changes when done.
+- Push the changes when done.

-Follow this GitHub guide and create your own GitHub profile README.md: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.
+- Follow this GitHub guide and create your own GitHub profile README.md: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme.
 Consider googling “GitHub profiles” for some inspiration.

-Push the changes when done.
+- Push the changes when done.

-Create a personal portfolio webpage that lists the 3 projects as cards.
+- Create a personal portfolio webpage that lists the 3 projects as cards.
 These cards must have a screenshot of the project and a link to the GitHub repo for that project.
 It is fine if the repo is private on the Noroff account at this point in time.
 This must be done on a public repo on your personal GitHub account.
 You are free to use whatever tech stack you’d like.
 The page must look good and be responsive.
 Consider using GitHub pages to host it, otherwise, you can use Netlify.

-Submit the links to all three projects on GitHub, a link to your personal portfolio on GitHub, and the portfolio webpage that you’ve made.
+- Submit the links to all three projects on GitHub, a link to your personal portfolio on GitHub, and the portfolio webpage that you’ve made.

-Marking criteria
+## Marking criteria

 Can correctly document a project.
 Can create a personal GitHub profile README.
 Has created a personal portfolio webpage.

-Submission
+## Submission

 Link to your cross-course project repo.
 Link to your Semester Project 1 repo.
 Link to your Project Exam 1 repo.